 Step 1: If the competition is high, choose a specialization

-Mike decided to specialize in law relating to mergers and acquisitions, i.e. the purchase and sale of companies, shares, and company law.
+Mike decided to specialize in the law relating to mergers and acquisitions, i.e., the purchase and sale of companies, shares, and company law.

 Market size?
-Maybe not as big as divorces, but at least he knows his clients will still have money left to pay for his legal services.
+Maybe not as big as in the case of divorces, but at least he knows his clients will still have money left to pay for his legal services.

 Sales funnel from the customer's point of view

-Step 2: Select a customer group with limited resources
+Step 2: Select a specific customer group if you have limited resources

-To make a sales funnel, Mike needs to know where to place it so he's chosen buyers personas will see it.
+To make a sales funnel, Mike needs to know where to place it so his chosen buyer personas will see it.
 How to make customers discover him?
 How to make them interested in his service?

 First, however, Mike wants to choose which group of clients he should focus on.
 This could be individual business owners or decision-makers within a department or team.